NCIOCPL/cdr-tools/DevTools/Utilities/README.md

 ### `UpdateFilter.py`

-This script stores changes to an existing filter on the current tier.
+This script stores changes to an existing filter on the specified tier.
-_TODO: Needs to be modified so that the target tier can be specified on the command line._

 ### `TestFilter.py`